-$3.3 P_r$ map
+3.3 P_r map

 We develop a spatially continuous map of P_r over CONUS by applying the final XGBoost model over the 2.6 million NHDPlus local catchments, as shown in Fig. 6.
 The spatial patterns of P_r are generally consistent with those in Fig. 1.
 High P_r values, shown in orange and red, are mostly located on the southeast coasts, New Mexico, Arizona, southern California, and North Dakota.
-Low P_r values, shown in blue and purple, are more prevalent in the Northeast and Northwest regions.
-This consistency between Fig. 1 and Fig. 6 again confirms that the 2595 independent catchments used in the ML modeling are representative of the whole CONUS domain, hence supporting the transferability of the ML modeling results.
-Figure S12 presents the spatial maps derived using the SoilGrids-based model.
-The overall patterns are very similar at most places; however, the model predicts lower values in southern California, New Mexico, and Colorado, and higher values in northern Minnesota and southern Florida.
+Low P_r values, shown in blue and purple, are more prevalent in the northeast and northwest regions.
+This consistency between Figs. 1 and 6 again confirms that the 2595 independent catchments used in the ML modeling are representative of the whole CONUS domain, hence supporting the transferability of the ML modeling results.
+The spatial P_r map derived using the SoilGrids-based model (Fig. S9) reveals that, although the overall patterns remain largely similar, the model predicts lower values in southern California, New Mexico, and Colorado and higher values in northern Minnesota and southern Florida.